 Colin has joined the board to offer expertise gathered through 35 years in PR & Communications.
 Before taking his current post at Weber Shandwick, Colin has had roles including; Head of Press for The Labour Party and International Communications Director for The Princes' Trust.

 I work for Roy Castle Lung Cancer Foundation because...
-"My Dad died of lung cancer, so I do it in memory of him and becuase of it focus on early detection and prevention."
+"My Dad died of lung cancer, so I do it in memory of him and because of it focus on early detection and prevention."

 His hobbies include: playing, listening to and composing Music, Reading, Walking, Gardening and Cooking.